waggle-sensor/summer2024/khan/README.md

 ## June 7th

+- Fleshed out proposed development approach for long-term planning.
-- Detailed research on Google's [Scenic](https://github.com/google-research/scenic/tree/main/scenic/projects) dense captioning implementations.
+- Initiated detailed research on Google's [Scenic](https://github.com/google-research/scenic/tree/main/scenic/projects) dense captioning implementations.

-## June 10th
+## June 10th (Week 2)

+- Continued research on Google's Scenic.
+- Begun to experiment with other models.

+## June 11th

 - Met to discuss goals with dense captioning and image or video analysis.
-- Continued to experiment with other models.

-## June 11th

 - Extended research on replacing Google's Scenic with PLLaVA.

 ## June 12th

+- Continued research on replacing Google's Scenic with PLLaVA.
 - Guided tour of the Aurora supercomputer and Rapid Prototyping Laboratory.
 - Visited the library to better understand older references available for research.

 ## June 13th

-- Conducted tests with PLLaVA
+- Conducted tests with PLLaVA.
-- Initiate very detailed and research from a broad scope
+- Continued, commited, and pushed blog.

 ## June 14th

+- Continued tests with PLLaVA.
+- Continued, commited, and pushed blog.

-## June 17th
+## June 17th (Week 3)

+- Reorganized scope, ideas, and planning.
+- Initiate very detailed research from a broad scope.

 ## June 18th

+- Continued, commited, and pushed blog.
+- Continued very detailed research from a broad scope.

 ## June 19th

-- Used sage_data_client as well as dashboard to test on both image and video data
+- Used dashboard as well as sage_data_client to test on both image and video data.
+- Continued, commited, and pushed blog.
 - Wrapped up research to create a presentation on selection, implementation, evaluation, presentation, and demonstration of papers.

 ## June 20th

+- Present on selection, implementation, evaluation, presentation, and demonstration of papers.

 ## June 21st